How Much Does Gynecomastia Surgery Cost?

 Local anesthesia with oral sedation can be administered by your surgeon or a trained member of their staff, which could save you thousands of dollars.

-General anesthesia or local anesthesia with IV sedation both have to be administered by an additional provider: either a certified registered nurse anesthetist (CRNA) or an anesthesiologist (an MD).
-CRNAs charge a lower fee for their time, but some surgeons prefer to work with an anesthesiologist to increase safety, especially if a patient has any underlying conditions.
+General anesthesia or local anesthesia with IV sedation both have to be administered by an additional provider: either a certified registered nurse anesthetist (CRNA) or a board-certified anesthesiologist (an MD).
+CRNAs charge a lower fee for their time, but some surgeons prefer to work with an anesthesiologist to increase safety, especially if gynecomastia patients have underlying medical conditions or healthcare concerns.

 Interested in gynecomastia surgery?